MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 # Differences Between Minecraft: Bedrock Edition and Minecraft: Java Edition

-Since you are on the Bedrock Learning Portal, you'd think that we would be a bit partial to Minecraft: Bedrock Edition, but the truth is that we love all forms of Minecraft equally.
-However, loving them equally doesn't mean they're identical, and as a creator it's important to know as much as you can about the differences between the flavors of Minecraft.
-So we're going to review some of the major differences between Minecraft: Java Edition and Minecraft: Bedrock Edition, and what they may mean for you as a creator.
+We love all forms of Minecraft equally, but loving them equally doesn't mean they're identical.
+As a creator, it's important to know as much as you can about the differences between the flavors of Minecraft.
+So, we're going to review some of the major differences between Minecraft: Java Edition and Minecraft: Bedrock Edition, and what they may mean for you as a creator.

 ## A Brief History of Minecraft